 Telnet uses the Telnet protocol (part of the TCP/IP protocol suite) to connect to a remote computer over a network.
 You can execute telnet from the Command (DOS) prompt.

 [RemoteServer]: specify the name of the server to which you want to connect.
 When you connecting to an email server you need to use the MX record value.

 [Port]: enter the port that you want to use.

 - Go to Start > Run (or press Windows button+R).

-- In the Run window type cmd and click OK to open Command prompt.
+- In the Run window type cmd and click OK to open the Command prompt.

-Note for Windows Vista, Windows 7 and Windows 8 : by default, Windows Vista, Windows 7 and Windows 8 do not have the Telnet client enabled.
+Note: by default, Windows does not have the Telnet client enabled.
 To install Telnet, follow these steps:

 - Then click Turn Windows features on or off and after you click Continue on the security prompt, you should see a list of components.

 - Scroll down to Telnet Client and check the box next to it.
 Click Ok to install the client.

 For Mac users: